GSA/search-gov-website/_posts/2020-06-05-third-party.md

 Do you want your search results page to run third-party web services such as Foresee, Google Analytics, Omniture, Siteimprove, or WebTrends?

-Input the JavaScript code you'd like to call from your search results page.
-Click submit to send us your request.
-We'll input your code for you and send you an email to confirm that we've done it.
+1. Input the JavaScript code you'd like to call from your search results page.
+1. Click submit to send us your request.
+1. We'll review and reach out if we have any questions.
+1. When confirmed, we will insert the code into your production results page and email you to notify you that the process is complete.

 Some tips for commonly used third-party web services follow.